bendalby82/azure-devops-rest-api/README.md

 4. Add a new task of type 'npm', and configure as shown below (you can inspect our YAML [here](https://github.com/bendalby82/azure-devops-rest-api/blob/master/azure/YAML-01-NPM-Step.yaml)):
 ![Set up npm](https://github.com/bendalby82/azure-devops-rest-api/blob/master/images/13-Add-NPM-Command.png)

-5. Add a new task of type 'Command line', and configure as shown below (again, our YAML is [here](https://github.com/bendalby82/azure-devops-rest-api/blob/master/azure/YAML-02-Command-Step.yaml)):
+5. Add a new task of type 'Command line', and configure as shown below (again, our YAML is [here](https://github.com/bendalby82/azure-devops-rest-api/blob/master/azure/YAML-02-Command-Step.yaml)).
+Note that we have to use the local path to newman, since Microsoft understandably do not allow us to install it globally.
+We also set the `--suppress-exit-code` flag because we do not want the pipeline as a whole to fail if an individual test case fails:
 ![Calling newman](https://github.com/bendalby82/azure-devops-rest-api/blob/master/images/14-Add-Newman-Command.png)

 6. Add a new task of type 'Publish Test Results', and configure as shown below (our YAML is [here](https://github.com/bendalby82/azure-devops-rest-api/blob/master/azure/YAML-03-Publish-Test-Results-Step.yaml)):